Discover the scenic routes and attractions dotted along this 10km nature trail in the southwest of Singapore!

 Route B (Recommended):

-Route B largely follows route for the first half of the trail.
-After crossing the Alexendra Arch, Route B misses out on HortPark and Kent Ridge Park, opting for the coastal trail along Labrador Nature Reserve.
-The more varied attractions at Labrador Nature Reserve make it the recommended option for those who are looking for nature, sea, and history.
+Route B largely follow the first half of the Southern Ridges trail.
+After crossing the Alexendra Arch, Route B diverts away from HortPark and takes the coastal trail along Labrador Nature Reserve.
+The more varied attractions at Labrador Nature Reserve make route B the recommended trail for those who are looking for nature, sea, and history.

 - Harbourfront MRT Station (Exit D)